-Practitioners of hand therapy are qualified and registered occupational therapists or physiotherapists who choose to specialise and undertake significant additional training to treat injuries and conditions like arthritis.
+Practitioners of hand therapy are qualified and registered occupational therapists or physiotherapists who undertake significant additional training to treat upper limb injuries and conditions.

 Practitioners of hand therapy can be located throughout Australia and the rest of the world and can be found in private practice (sometimes co-located with hand surgeons), in public hospitals and community settings.

 Are there different types of practitioners in hand therapy?